nbogojevic/midea-beautiful-air/README.md

 Library is automatically built, packaged and published to [PyPI](https://pypi.org/project/midea-beautiful-dehumidifier/) when a Git Hub release is published.

+## Known issues

+* Some of values are not available on all appliances.
+Some appliances may acknowledge action which has no effect (e.g. ion mode)
+* Temperature sensor is often under-reporting real ambient temperature.
+This may be due to sensor proximity to cooling pipes of the humidifier, algorithm or electronics error.
+The under-reporting depends on the active mode, and stronger modes may result in larger offset from real temperature.

 ## See also

 * https://github.com/nbogojevic/homeassistant-midea-dehumidifier-lan